A quantum expectation identity: Applications to statistical mechanics: Hellmann-Feynman from QEI

 In the context of classical statistics, the derivative with respect to a continuous parameter $\gamma$ on the expectation value of a function $\omega(\mathbf{X};\gamma)$ in the state of knowledge given only by $I$, is

-We observe that Eq. (\ref{derivative_expectation_value}) is a particular case of the classical FDT (Eq. (\ref{classical_FDT})): the last reduces to the former in the case when the statistical distribution $P(\mathbf{X}|I)$ does not depend on the parameter $\gamma$ used in the derivative.
+We observe that Eq. (\ref{derivative_expectation_value}) is a particular case of Eq. (\ref{classical_FDT}): the last reduces to the former in the case when the statistical distribution $P(\mathbf{X}|I)$ does not depend on the parameter $\gamma$ used in the derivative.

 In quantum mechanics, we have an analogous situation.
-Consider the Q-FDT Eq. (\ref{FD_theorem}) for an operator $\hat{A}(\gamma)$ and for the instance where the density matrix $\hat{\rho}$ represents a mixed state but does not contain the parameter $\gamma$ used in the derivative.
-In such a case, the Q-FDT reduces to
+Consider the QEI Eq. (\ref{FD_theorem}) for an operator $\hat{A}(\gamma)$ and for the instance where the density matrix $\hat{\rho}$ represents a mixed state but does not contain the parameter $\gamma$ used in the derivative.
+In such a case, the QEI reduces to

 Observe that the above identity is the quantum equivalent of the Eq. (\ref{derivative_expectation_value}).
 Then, in the special case in which the operator is the Hamiltonian of the system, i.e. $\hat{A}(\gamma)=\hat{H}(\gamma)$, where $\gamma$ may be some parameter contained in it (mass, force constant, etc.), we have